Jared Ellias

 Professor Jared A. Ellias writes and teaches about corporate bankruptcy law and the governance of large firms more generally.
 He has served as a Teaching Fellow and Lecturer at Stanford Law School, a Visiting Associate Professor at Boston University School of Law, the Bion M. Gregory Chair in Business Law at the University of California, Hastings College of the Law and the William Nelson Cromwell Visiting Professor of Law at Harvard Law School.
 He joined the Harvard Law Faculty in July 2022.

-His research on corporate bankruptcy topics has been published or is forthcoming in leading peer reviewed law and social science journals (such as the Journal of Legal Studies, the Journal of Legal Analysis and the Journal of Empirical Legal Studies) as well as in leading student-edited law reviews (such as the California Law Review, the Southern California Law Review, the Yale Journal on Regulation and the Columbia Law Review Sidebar).
-He has presented papers at a large number of academic conferences (such as the Annual Meeting of the American Law and Economics Association and the Conference on Empirical Legal Studies) and faculty workshops at leading law schools.
+His research on corporate bankruptcy topics has been published or is forthcoming in leading peer reviewed law and social science journals (such as the Journal of Legal Studies, the Journal of Legal Analysis and the Journal of Empirical Legal Studies) as well as in leading student-edited law reviews (such as the Yale Law Journal, the Duke Law Journal, the California Law Review, the Southern California Law Review and the Yale Journal on Regulation).
+He has presented many papers at academic conferences (such as the Annual Meeting of the American Law and Economics Association and the Conference on Empirical Legal Studies), faculty workshops at leading law schools (in the United States and abroad), and events for bankruptcy lawyers.
 His work has been selected twice for the Stanford/Yale/Harvard junior faculty forum and for presentation at the Weil, Gotshal & Manges Roundtable at Yale Law School.
-One of his Articles was designated by Corporate Practice Commentator as one of the Top 10 Corporate and Securities Laws Articles of 2020.
-He has presented research at a wide variety of bankruptcy lawyer conferences and events.
-He is widely quoted in the press, including by the New York Times, the Wall Street Journal, the Washington Post, the Financial Times, Bloomberg News and the San Francisco Chronicle, among many other media venues.
+Three of his Articles have been designated by Corporate Practice Commentator as one of the Top 10 Corporate and Securities Laws Articles (2020, 2022 and 2025), and one of his papers won the 2026 Grant Gilmore award for superior writing in the field of commercial finance law from the American College of Commercial Finance Lawyers.

 In 2020, he was named to the American Bankruptcy Institute’s “40 Under 40” list for his scholarship and professional leadership.